Offensive Player of the Week

-LAURINBURG — Syheam McQueen is a 6-foot 1-inch sophomore at Scotland High School.
-He is also one of the starting running backs, wearing No. 5, for the Fighting Scots this season and has been named this week’s Offensive Player of the Week.
+LAURINBURG — Sergio Gibson is a 5-foot 9-inch senior at Scotland High School.
+He is also the starting quarterback, wearing No. 10, for the Fighting Scots this season and has been named this week’s Offensive Player of the Week.

 Each Friday, the Exchange will feature one offensive, one defensive and one special teams player from the Fighting Scots, chosen by the coaches, to be the Players of the Week.

-Syheam had seven carries for 88 yards to be the second leading rusher for the Scots.
-He also had one touchdown and ran in the Scots only two-point conversion attempt last week against South View.
+The Scots lively leader was 5-of-11 for 82 yards and one touchdown last week against Independence.
+Sergio also had a 62-yard rushing touchdown.

-The 189-pound sophomore hopes he can continue his football career when he graduates but is still undecided on where he wants to attend college.
-The only thing Syheam does know is that he would like to attend college outside of North Carolina.
-Syheam also isn’t sure what he plans to major in, but one day would like to become a police officer.
+The 165-pound senior plans to attend Georgia Southern University after he graduates.
+He plans on majoring in sports management and hopes to one day own his own sports agencies.

-Something people might not know about Syheam is that he likes to sleep a lot.
+Something people might not know about Sergio is that he is a hard worker and very coachable.
+He is also scared of clowns.

-When asked what he is most looking forward to in the 2016 season he said he wants a 4A State Championship ring on his finger.
+When asked what he is most looking forward to in the 2016 season he wants to win a 4A State Championship.

 Amber Hatten can be reached at 910-506-3171.